 - 1. Students will adhere to the Honor Code. - 2.
 All belongings are to be placed at the front of the classroom prior to taking any exam.
-This includes, but is not limited to, hats, scarves, jackets/coats, book bags, pocketbooks, keys, cellphones, glass cases, and drinks. - 3.
+This includes, but is not limited to, hats, scarves, jackets/coats, book bags, pocketbooks, keys, cellphones, glass cases, watches and drinks. - 3.
 No electronic devices which save, share, or capture data are allowed in the testing room to include cellphones, USB devices, watches, and cameras of any type or any other advances in technology. - 4.
 Only typographical error questions will be addressed. - 5.
 Students will be informed how much time will be allotted for the test. - 6.
 There will be two proctors when possible. - 7.
 Calculators may be checked at any time.
 No programmable calculators allowed. - 8.
 Students should spread out and leave a space between each other when possible. - 9.
 No talking between students at any time.
 No talking during exam. - 10.
 Students should not congregate or talk outside the door when they have finished their tests. - 11.
 Students may be asked to remain in their seats until the testing period has ended. - 12.
 Students may not leave the room during an examination.
 A student with a medical condition will be given special consideration if physician documentation is provided. - 13.
-Students should be on time for tests. - 14.
+Students should be on time for tests.
+If a student arrivers later than 15 minutes after the test start time, a make-up test date will be assigned and the make-up test policies will apply. - 14.
 Students should not switch sections or periods designated to test without faculty approval. - 15.
 Students will not wear hats or caps during testing. - 16.
 The instructor will reserve the right to assign seats for testing. - 17.
 No dark prescription or sunglasses may be worn during testing.

-X. ADMINISTRATIVE POLICIES AND PROCEDURES: CLINICAL/LAB RELATED
+IX.
+ADMINISTRATIVE POLICIES AND PROCEDURES: CLINICAL/LAB RELATED